CptKirk/rover/README.md

 Then, add it as environment variables to your Docker container with `--env-file`.

 ```
-$ docker run --rm -it -p 9000:9000 -v $(pwd):/src --env-file ./.env im2nguyen/rover
+$ docker run --rm -it -p 9000:9000 -v $(pwd):/src --env-file ./.env ghcr.io/cptkirk/rover:v0.4.2_1.4.0
 ```

 ### Define tfbackend, tfvars and Terraform variables

-Use `-tfBackendConfig` to define backend config files and `-tfVarsFile` or `-tfVar` to define variables.
+Use `-tfBackendConfig` to define backend config files and `--tfVarsFile` or `--tfVar` to define variables.
 For example, you can run the following in the `example/random-test` directory to overload variables.

 ```
-$ docker run --rm -it -p 9000:9000 -v $(pwd):/src im2nguyen/rover --tfBackendConfig test.tfbackend --tfVarsFile test.tfvars --tfVar max_length=4
+$ docker run --rm -it -p 9000:9000 -v $(pwd):/src ghcr.io/cptkirk/rover:v0.4.2_1.4.0 --tfBackendConfig test.tfbackend --tfVarsFile test.tfvars --tfVar max_length=4
 ```

 ### Image generation

-Use `-genImage` to generate and save the visualization as a SVG image.
+Use `--genImage` to generate and save the visualization as a SVG image.

 ```
-$ docker run --rm -it  -v $(pwd):/src im2nguyen/rover --genImage
+$ docker run --rm -it  -v $(pwd):/src ghcr.io/cptkirk/rover:v0.4.2_1.4.0 --genImage
 ```

-## Installation
+## Installation (not implemented yet)

 You can download Rover binary specific to your system by visiting the [Releases page](https://github.com/im2nguyen/rover/releases).
 Download the binary, unzip, then move `rover` into your `PATH`.